ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Replication and failover
 {: #fs-repl-failover-overview}

-You can create read-only replicas of your zonal file shares in another zone within your VPC, or in a different region if you have multiple VPCs in the same geography.
+For your zonal file shares, you can create read-only replicas in another zone within your VPC, or in a different region if your account has multiple VPCs in the same geography.
 The replica is updated regularly based on the replication schedule that you specify.
 You can schedule to replicate your data as often as every 15 minutes.

 In this release, cross-regional replication is not supported yet for regional file shares with the `rfs` profile.
 {: preview}